Honors Program Requirements - College of Science and Health

 or HON 395 HONORS SENIOR THESIS

-Foreign Language Requirement (equivalent of one year of college-level study)12
+Foreign Language Requirement (one year college-level study)12

 Transfer Honors and the Illinois Articulation Initiative